 Nail in the Coffin 7: Millennials, Gen Y, and Gen Z

 A standard screener question in market research is ensuring the person you are conducting the research with is a qualified adult, someone aged 18 or older.
 Younger generations have grown up in households that likely do not have (or never had) a landline phone.
-These tech-savvy generations are well-accustomed to texting and messaging, and spend lots of time on social media.
+These tech-savvy generations are well-accustomed to texting and messaging and spend lots of time on social media.

 Why talk when you can chat, text, or email?
 Even I fall into this behavior a lot.
 And I'm no youngster anymore.

 This doesn't bode well for phone surveys who need to speak to a live person in order to get a complete.
-The younger generations are more comfortable with online communication and texting and as a result are even less likely than an older adult to answer a phone call.
+The younger generations are more comfortable with online communication and texting and as a result, are even less likely than an older adult to answer a phone call.

-That is, if you can reach them through a landline or cell phone list, which is a separate problem in itself we addressed earlier.
+That is if you can reach them through a landline or cell phone list, which is a separate problem in itself we addressed earlier.

 After reading some of these points, it's not difficult to see why phone surveys have struggled as a methodology over the past decade.
 The decline of landlines is staggering.

-The combination of targeting audiences, speed, and cost-effectiveness offered by online research far outweighs any quality data advantages from a phone survey and a conversation.
+The combination of targeting audiences, speed, and cost-effectiveness offered by online research far outweigh any quality data advantages from a phone survey and a conversation.
 A combination of these trends and behaviors over the past 12 years has all but eliminated phone surveys as the methodology of choice.

 Enjoyed reading this post?
-Share it on LinkedIn, Facebook or Twitter below.
+Share it on LinkedIn, Facebook, or Twitter below.